Page created on November 2, 2018. Last updated on October 18, 2021 at 07:32

 Contractility is the measure of force of contraction.
 When the force of contraction increases will the myocardial cells do more work, meaning that they require more oxygen.

 The role of ventricular wall tension in oxygen demand can be hard to understand.
-When the wall has higher tension, it’s like the wall and the myocytes in the wall are stretched.
-Myocytes have a harder time contracting when they’re stretched compared to when they’re not.
-This can be seen by how a bicep curl with a dumbbell is hardest in the beginning when the elbow is fully extended (and the biceps is stretched), and gradually becomes easier as the biceps contracts.
+When there is tension (stress) on the myocardial wall, myocytes have a harder time contracting and therefore require a higher amount of energy.
 This means that the myocardium has a higher oxygen demand when the tension increases.

 Then, what increases the tension in the ventricular wall?
 To understand that we must look at the Law of Laplace.
 This law states that the tension is directly proportional to the pressure inside the ventricle and to the radius of the ventricle but indirectly proportional to the thickness of the wall.
 The law can be formulated like this: